karma4u101/lift-jquery-module/README.md

 Also supporting

+- JQuery-Migrate v3.0.0 (availability - module v2.10 and above) see [JQuery-Migrate](https://github.com/jquery/jquery-migrate/)
+- JQuery-Migrate v1.4.1 (availability - module v2.10 and above) see [JQuery-Migrate](https://github.com/jquery/jquery-migrate/tree/1.x-stable#readme)
-- JQuery-Migrate v1.2.1 (availability - module v2.8 and above) see [JQuery-Migrate](https://github.com/jquery/jquery-migrate/)
+- JQuery-Migrate v1.2.1 (availability - module v2.8 and above) see [JQuery-Migrate](https://github.com/jquery/jquery-migrate/tree/1.x-stable#readme)

-JQuery-Migrate is useful for migrating older jQuery code to jQuery 1.9+ it can be used for detecting and restoring APIs or features that have been deprecated in jQuery
+JQuery-Migrate is useful for migrating older jQuery code to jQuery 1.9+ it can be used for detecting and restoring APIs or features that have been deprecated in jQuery see the documentation at [JQuery-Migrate](https://github.com/jquery/jquery-migrate/)

 Usage Benefits
 --------------